 Before figuring out how to get laid off in order to gain a severance, my only real financial buffer was my various passive income streams which equaled about $78,000 a year at the time.
 I did input a Blue Sky scenario of $118,000 a year gross if things worked well on the rental property front after a couple years.
 But Blue Sky scenarios are never to be used in important life altering decisions.

-$78,000 a year in passive income might seem like a healthy figure, but I live in San Francisco where the median condo price is around $800,000 and the median single family home costs around $1 million.
+$78,000 a year in passive income might seem like a healthy figure, but I live in San Francisco where the median single family home costs around $1.1 million as of 2016.
 Food and gas are also expensive and entertainment costs can quickly spiral out of control if you let them.
 We’ve had a terrific 100+ comment discussion on my post wondering how people in expensive cities live a comfortable life making less than six figures a year.
 It’s definitely possible as the comments have suggested, but it’s not easy, especially if you’re over 30, have a family, and no longer want to live like a college student.

 I didn’t want to compromise my lifestyle in early retirement by eating dog food and living in the boondocks just to have all the time in the world.
 Otherwise, retirement is counterproductive.
 When I started writing this post, I could only recall two financial buffers.
 But as I kept on writing, I realized there were many more.